ramonparisg/inditex-code-challenge/README.md

 - Cucumber for acceptance / integration tests
 - JUnit5 and Mockito for unit testing
 - H2 database
+- Mapstruct for mapping objects through core and infra layers

 ### Execute the project